Filament Recycler Spool Holder

-Designed and printed an adapter to make Bambu spools compatible with the Filabot.
+Designed and printed an alternate spool holder to make generic spools compatible with the FabLab's filament recycler.

 Back to Projects